-|Cardiology-specific templates||Cardiac EHR uses cardiology-specific exam and procedure templates, which speed up documentation by automatically populating patient information.
-Examples include: new patient visit, echocardiogram charts, abnormal ECG, abnormal stress tests, carotid ultrasound, chest discomfort, hypertension, congestive heart failure, pacemaker procedure, dual isotope stress tests, aortic valve disease, AMI, cardiac catheters, CABG and many more.
+|Cardiology-specific templates||Cardiac EHR software uses cardiology-specific exam and procedure templates, which speed up documentation by automatically populating patient information.
+Example templates may include: new patient visit, echocardiogram charts, abnormal ECG, abnormal stress tests, carotid ultrasound, chest discomfort, hypertension, congestive heart failure, pacemaker procedure, dual isotope stress tests, aortic valve disease, AMI, cardiac catheters, CABG and many more.
 The more specific templates are to the cardiology specialty, the fewer modifications the physician and staff will have to make to get the system familiar and effective.|

 |Cardiology device integration||Cardiology is one of the most advanced medical specialties when it comes to device integration.
 Why manually transcribe data from your echocardiogram into your patient health record?
 Most EMRs can import data directly from ECG, stress, Holter, spirometer, vitals, coronary catheters, ECHO equipment and other diagnostic and monitoring devices, automatically generating results and critical alerts and allowing you to mine the data for important information.
 There’s also several Web-based echocardiogram management systems.|

 |Cardiac data analysis||Advanced cardiovascular EMRs support data analysis for treatment devices and measurements, including pacemaker, cardiac output and cholesterol lipids.
 So in addition to receiving raw data, the physician can receive support in diagnosis and monitoring of progress.|

 |Urgent attention alerts||More than any other specialty, cardiologists often receive laboratory results that indicate a life-threatening condition.
 Therefore, the ideal EMR solution for your cardiology practice may include an alert system that leverages clinical data to provide emergency notifications.|